+Grading:

-- Grading: For paper exams, if any, do not use pencils to write down your answers.
+For paper exams, if any, do not use pencils to write down your answers.
 If you do use a pencil do not complain about grading after an exam.
-Scratch paper is forbidden unless explicitly allowed in an online exam.
+Scratch paper is forbidden.
 Work submitted will be graded for conciseness and correctness; be brief and to the point and write clearly.
 Material covered in class and appearing in the relevant notes and chapters of the designated textbook can be used without proof.
 Everything else requires a proof (justification) of solution.
-For PrP-grading see Handout 2 for details (section Testing and Grading).
-On the sum of the grades of the options, a 0-60 grade is accounted as 0; an over-60 grade is cut-off at 160 points.
-Over-160 points are excess points. - Grades: Check marks and report errors promptly.
-Resolve any issues WITHIN 2 CALENDAR WEEKS and before the first Reading Day starting from the day an exam is returned/released, or homework graded.
+For PrP-grading see Document 4 for details (section Testing and Grading).
+On the sum of the grades of the options, a 0-60 grade is accounted as 0; an over-60 grade is cut-off at 130 points.
+Over-130 points are excess points.

+Grades:

+Check marks and report errors promptly.
+Resolve any issues WITHIN 2 CALENDAR WEEKS and before the first Reading Day starting from the day an exam or homework is released or returned.
 For PrP or the Final exam, within 5 calendar days from the day grades are posted on canvas or Banner, as applicable.
 Talk to the grader first, and then to the instructor (if different).
 The final grade is decided on a 0 to 1000 point scale.
 If you get less than 500 points in the class, expect an F. If you collect at least 500 points you should expect a C or better.
 850 points or more are usually needed for an A including robust programming work but this threshold can be lower.
 (All these assuming no violation of the Collaboration policy.)
+After letter grades are decided, excess points are then applied to determine if an upgrade by one level (eg B to B+) is possible.

+Incomplete:

-After letter grades are decided, excess points are then applied to determine if an upgrade by one level (eg B to B+ ) is possible. - Incomplete: A grade of I(incomplete) is given in rare cases where work cannot be completed during the semester due to documented long-term illness or absence (e.g. unexpected national guard duty).
+A grade of I(incomplete) is given in rare cases where work cannot be completed during the semester due to documented long-term illness or absence (e.g. unexpected national guard duty).
 A student needs to be in good standing (i.e. passing the course before the absence).
 An email (in lieu of a written letter) with a timeline of what is needed to be done will be sent to the student and the Department Chairperson.
-Not showing up in the final will probably get you an F rather than an I. - Collaboration: Collaboration of any kind (in HW, Exams, PrP) is PROHIBITED.
+Not showing up in the final will probably get you an F rather than an I.

+Collaboration: Collaboration of any kind (in HW, Exams, PrP) is PROHIBITED.
 Students must turn in work that has fully been composed and written by them and no-one else.
 Finding an answer on the Internet, Web, or otherwise, or it is product of someone else's work, or it is common with another student submission, in the same or other section/course risks punishment as outlined by the University.
 All parties of such interaction receive a 0 and letter grade is lowered by one or two levels.
-The work you submit must be the result of your own mental effort. - Email/SPAM: Use an NJIT email address or your email might not reach us.
-Send email to the designated course email address per Handout 0 instructions!
+The work you submit must be the result of your own mental effort.

+Email/SPAM: Use an NJIT email address or your email might not reach us.
+Send email to the designated course email address per FAQ (Document0) instructions!

+Canvas Note: Canvas assigns points (eg to the Verification of Presence i.e. VoP) to non CourseWork.
+Because canvas has synchronization issues, all point-assigned material released through canvas will be of limited availability and visibility.
+Make backups if needed (e.g. take screenshots).